Back

 Chat.
 This feature ensures that users don’t leave your app once they are ready to discuss a real estate asset they found there.
 Besides, talking on the phone or using a different app is uncomfortable and frustrating for most.

 Administrative panel.
-This is important to include in your MVP because users adore it.
+This is important to include in your MVP because users demand it.
 They can easily navigate through the deals they’ve made, the investments they paid, and the listings they viewed.

 Feedback system.
 The users will trust your app more — it becomes more transparent in their eyes.
 Seeing a rating for a certain property or a user in general provides a sense of security.

 You won’t have to spend much on incorporating these features.
-Most of these solutions already exist and can be adapted for your MVP at no great cost.
+Most of these solutions already exist and can be adapted for your MVP at a fixed cost.

 When you’re making an MVP, it’s time to determine how your app will stand out from the rest.
-Think of a killer feature – so that users choose your app over others.
+Think of a breakthrough feature – so that users choose your app over the competition.

 You can scale your product and introduce a variety of real estate app features that will help your users.
 Here are some of them:

-Mortgage calculators and current mortgage rates*Some homebuyers will find it useful — they won’t have to quit your app to calculate loan interest, or check the loan repayment schedule.
+Mortgage calculators and current mortgage rates* Some homebuyers will find it useful that they don’t have to quit your app to calculate loan interest, or check the loan repayment schedule.

 Features suitable for rental listings apps are highlighted with an asterisk (*)